heclak/community-a4e-c/README.md

 - **Flight Model:**
 - **Systems:**
   - AN/APR-23 RHWS (ECM)
-    - When the system is set to REC and the APR-25 Switch is in the ON position, the PRF Volume Knob will adjust a baseline hum and audio from contacts with various radars.
+    - When the system is set to REC and the APR-25 Switch is in the ON position, a baseline hum and response audio from a wide variety of radar-equipped units at a volume determined by the the (inner) AN/APR-23 PRF Volume knob.
-    - When the APR-27 switch is in the ON position, detected missile launches will play an oscillating alert tone.
-You can adjust the volume using the Missile Volume Knob.
+    - When the APR-27 Switch is in the ON position, detected missile launches will plays an oscillating alert tone at a volume determined by the (outer) AN/APR-23 Missile Alert Volume knob.
     - The system's bit test is available to perform.
-With the system set to REC, press the APR-27 Test button.
+With the system set to REC, press the APR-27 Test button to initiate the bit test.
 - **Missions:**
 - **Liveries:**
   - Community A-4E V: Blue Team, 2022 (Fictional)